Amsterdam Metro: M1/M2/M3

-As they neared the end of their life cycle and spare parts no longer became available, the entire fleet of M1-M3 trains was gradually taken out of service permanently from 2012 to 2015, being replaced by the modern M5 trains.
+As they neared the end of their life cycle and spare parts no longer available, the entire fleet of was gradually retired from 2012 to 2015, being replaced by the modern M5 trains.
 The last unit (No. 23) was retired after a farewell tour on 19 December 2015 and has been preserved as a heritage train.
-All the other units have been scrapped, with the last of these being scrapped in December 2015.
+All other units have been scrapped, with the final scrapping taking place in December 2015.